-- Forge a common vision for a healthy city.
+- Forge a common vision for a healthy region.

-- Foster healthy relationships between diverse agencies and sectors in Christchurch, from ‘grassroots’ groups to government agencies.
+- Foster healthy relationships between diverse agencies and sectors, from ‘grassroots’ groups to government agencies.

 - Enable flexible, collaborative and prompt responses to emergent health issues.